-After evaluating, rating and ranking the submissions, the SC will select three finalist teams.
+After evaluating, rating and ranking the submissions, the Steering Committee will select three finalist teams.
 Finalist teams will be invited to demonstrate their concepts at an onsite FAA Challenge Forum.
 Additional details on these deliverables will be communicated to the finalist teams upon selection.
 Dates and location will be indicated on each year's Challenge Guidelines page.

 Travel Reimbursement up to $6,000 will be awarded to each of the three finalist teams to help offset the cost of traveling to the Forum to demonstrate their concepts.